Women in Islam: Traveling for knowledge

 One way that Islamic scholars obtained knowledge was through traveling.
 Traveling for knowledge is highly encouraged not only among men but also among female scholars.
 Women could travel with their mahram or relatives to other towns to learn and acquire education in the study of ḥadīth literature.
 Furthermore, women scholars also took journeys to different cities to teach the ḥadīth as well as other genera of knowledge, such as literature and law.
 Students would undertake long journeys just to hear their teachings.
 Traveling for knowledge allows women scholars the ability to take part in religious teachings outside of their homes.
-Through traveling and other venues, women hadiths were able to contribute a tremendous amount to the transmission of knowledge in the Islamicate world.
+Through traveling and other venues, women hadiths were able to contribute a tremendous amount to the transmission of knowledge in the Islamic world.